elixir-lang/elixir-lang.github.com/_posts/2020-08-20-embedded-elixir-at-farmbot.markdown

 ---
 layout: post
-title: Embedded Elixit at Farmbot
+title: Embedded Elixir at Farmbot
 author: José Valim
 category: Cases
 excerpt: A case study of how Elixir is being used at Farmbot.